 Especially since you aren’t dealing with a half working air conditioner!

-Today’s recipe is for a fresh and homemade blueberry sauce and it’s a recipe I’ve been meaning to post for a while now.
+Today’s recipe is one I’ve been meaning to post for a while now.
 With blueberry season about to kick off here in New England (we’re a few days away – just finishing up the local strawberries!), I thought it would a perfect time to share what is going to be your new favorite fruit sauce.

-AND I have a cheesecake pudding coming up real soon which is perfect with this sauce!
+AND I have a cheesecake pudding coming up real soon which is perfect with this!
 I made it for Easter a few months ago and you would have thought we hadn’t eaten anything all day.

 To make fresh blueberry sauce bring sugar and water to a boil and dissolve the sugar then add the blueberries, spices, and cornstarch and simmer until the blueberries are cooked and the sauce is thick.